 Today at 11 AM/ET we update our understanding of best practice literature relevant to the information and communication technology enterprises in education communities.
 Our online meetings coincides with the day of two IEEE Education & Healthcare Facilities Committee teleconferences at 14:00 Central European time and 2:00 PM Eastern time in the Americas.
 Open to everyone.
 Use the login credentials at the upper right of our home page.

-Monthly walk-through of best practice literature for water resources in education communities.
 Use the login credentials at the upper right of our home page.

 - Intellectual Property